SummaryRead the full fact sheet

 Diagnosis of pre-diabetes

 Any blood glucose test that shows higher than normal blood glucose levels needs to be checked further.
 An oral glucose tolerance test (OGTT) is the best way to diagnose pre-diabetes.
 The results of the OGTT will show whether your blood glucose levels are in the normal, pre-diabetes or diabetes range.

 If you are diagnosed with pre-diabetes, you will have one or both of:

-- impaired fasting glucose (IFG) – when your fasting blood glucose level is higher than normal, but still below the level for a diagnosis of diabetes
+- impaired fasting glucose (IFG) – when your fasting blood glucose level is higher than optimal, but still below the level needed for a diagnosis of diabetes

-- impaired glucose tolerance (IGT) – when your blood glucose level two hours after an OGTT is higher than normal, but is still below the level for diabetes.
-The fasting blood glucose level may be in the normal range.
+- impaired glucose tolerance (IGT) – when your blood glucose level 2 hours after an OGTT is higher than optimal, but is still below the level needed for a diagnosis of diabetes.
+The fasting blood glucose level may be in the target range.

 Management of pre-diabetes

 Pre-diabetes, type 2 diabetes and heart disease can be prevented by making lifestyle changes, including:

-- regular moderate physical activity – will help you manage your weight and will also lower your blood glucose, blood pressure and cholesterol levels.
-Exercise also makes your insulin work better
+- Regular moderate physical activity – exercise makes your insulin work better.
+It will help lower your blood glucose, blood pressure and cholesterol levels.
+Exercise also helps you manage your weight.

 In many cases, if enough lifestyle changes are made, type 2 diabetes can be prevented.

 Follow-up for pre-diabetes